How to write a successful trust letter

 For example The Yapp Charitable Trust provide grants for running costs for small registered charities.
-They provide details of their guidelines on four different pages of their website; eligibility criteria, grant making policy, exclusions, how to apply and a useful recent grants section.
+They provide details of their guidelines on; eligibility criteria, grant making policy, exclusions and how to apply.

 Some funders don’t have websites.
 You can often find a list of previous grants in their annual accounts.
 You can download a copy of their accounts using the Charity Commissions charity search facility.
 You can also look at the committee members to see if you know anyone.